sroehling/FutureBudget/Retirement Simulator/variableInflation.md

 are used when the growth rate is expected to change over time, or shared by different inputs.

-For example, if the expected growth rates for college or health care expenses are expected to be high for the next few years, then lower thereafter, a variable growth rate could be used to represent this change over time.
+For example, if the expected growth rates for [college][collegeExpensesExample] or health care expenses are expected to be high for the next few years, then lower thereafter, a variable growth rate could be used to represent this change over time.